Clemson-MSE/HemeLB-Carpentries/_episodes/05-accelerating-hemelb.md

 compiler and vectorised code needs to be written.
 This is done through the use of intrinsic instructions that explicitly tell the compiler how a certain portion of code should be compiled.

-In HemeLB, the key computational kernels have been encoded with SSE3 intrinsics that allows two 'double' units to be operated on simultaneously.
+In HemeLB, the key computational kernels have been encoded with **SSE3** intrinsics that allows two '*double*' units to be operated on simultaneously.
 This level of optimisation should be compatible with most modern CPUs, even those available on desktops and laptops.
 To enact this in HemeLB set the `-DHEMELB_USE_SSE3` flag in the compilation script to `ON` and recompile.
-HemeLB can also use AVX2 intrinsics where the instructions can operate on four 'double' units to be acted on with a single instruction.
+HemeLB can also use **AVX2** intrinsics where the instructions can operate on four '*double*' units to be acted on with a single instruction.
 This can be enabled by setting `-DHEMELB_USE_AVX2` to `ON` and the SSE3 flag to `OFF`.
-Before trying this, be certain that your CPU is able to use AVX2 intrinsics.
-The encoding of the key kernels using the intrinsics can be seen in the file src/lb/lattices/Lattice.h.
+Before trying this, be certain that your CPU is able to use **AVX2** intrinsics.
+The encoding of the key kernels using the intrinsics can be seen in the file `src/lb/lattices/Lattice.h`.

 > ## Case Study: Simulation acceleration with intrinsics
 >